phoenixframework/phoenix/docs/deployment/heroku.md

 We need to compile static assets for a successful Phoenix deployment.
 The [Phoenix static buildpack](https://github.com/gjaldon/heroku-buildpack-phoenix-static) can take care of that for us, so let's add it now.

+_Skip this step if you do not have any static assets (i.e. you created your project with the `--no-brunch --no-html` flags)._

 ```console
 $ heroku buildpacks:add https://github.com/gjaldon/heroku-buildpack-phoenix-static.git
 Buildpack added.
 Next release on mysterious-meadow-6277 will use: